Frasnae/madLibs/README.md

       the value -> `myElements = []`

   Once your element is added, add a line to the pack() function to append your list to the main package containing all the lists:
-  At the very end, do 'package.append(myElements)' to make sure it's used in your story
+  At the very end, do `package.append(myElements)` to make sure it's used in your story

   After finishing editing the madLists.py file, make sure to save and then go to madFunctions.py to add a block to process your element when needed in a story using the following structure: